-The Prince George County Police Department, in conjunction with the Sheriff’s Office and the Commonwealth’s Attorney will conduct a series of sessions designed to inform senior citizens of the basic functions of the three departments.
+The Prince George County Police Department will facilitate a series of sessions designed to inform citizens of the basic functions of the Prince George County Police Department, the Sheriff’s Office and the Commonwealth’s Attorney's Office.

 The current outline – 44 topic areas with 44.5 hours worth of instruction

-To attend, you must be a Prince George County resident or a Prince George County business owner and be 55 years of age or older.
+To attend, you must be a Prince George County resident and at least 18 years of age.

 Class size is limited to 15.